CISO Roundtable 2024:

 Task: As the project lead, I was responsible for ensuring that the project moved forward smoothly, which meant addressing the communication breakdown without escalating tensions.

-Action: Rather than getting frustrated, I approached him directly and asked if we could have a quick coffee chat to see how to sync our work better.
-During the conversation, I learned he wasn’t a fan of daily stand-ups and preferred written updates.
+Action: Rather than getting frustrated, I approached them directly and asked if we could have a quick chat to see how to sync our work better.
+During the conversation, I learned they weren’t a fan of daily meets and preferred written updates.
 So, we agreed to compromise by reducing meeting times and setting up a more structured communication flow using Slack.

 Result: Our collaboration improved significantly after this adjustment, and the project moved smoothly.